sashastadler/crunge-notes/Notes/Characters/PCs/Cusdakesh Greyskull.md

 - "A pirate never turns down a drink"
 - "Ale is the best smell, second only to the sea."
 - "The sea is always within you."
+- "It's not fraud if there's no one to catch you for it"

 #### Other